 When the time to replace cosmetic restorations comes, CompoSite veneers

-A clinical cases by our Community member Dr. Shiraz Khan.
+A clinical case by our Community member Dr. Shiraz Khan

 The replacement event is something of a guarantee in modern restorative dentistry.
 Despite the advance in dental materials and technology, the use of the word ‘permanent restoration’ for any kind of restoration is, in fact, inaccurate.
 Rather, the use of the phrase “longer-term definitive restoration” does not imply the that any intervention that is provided is guaranteed for a lifetime.
 As outline by Optdam and colleagues (1), failure rates of composite restorations have been shown to be as low as 2.4%.
 Optimisation regarding longevity requires principles of minimally invasive dentistry to be upheld.
 The principle of minimally invasive dentistry requires ultraconservative management of the tooth structure in preparation for the restorative intervention (2).
 This follows a simple philosophy, that the less we do, the longer the teeth are likely to function throughout life (3).
 Although no preparation veneers are minimally invasive, studies have repeatedly shown that etching enamel with 37% phosphoric acid for 30 seconds removes approximately 10-20 um of enamel for bonding (4,5,6).